RYin4/TipCalculator/README.md

-# Web Application to Calculate Tip
+# Tip Calculator Web Application

 ### Purpose
 To provide users with a convenient application to calculate tip.